danvk/catskills/README.md

   - [ ] Ask Max, John, Alex for photos from our hikes
   - [ ] Do I have Google location data for old hikes?
         (Do I have Google location data in any form?)

-- Map visualization
-  - [x] Write a script to convert GPX -> GeoJSON FeatureCollection
-  - [x] Add all peaks to the Mapbox map
-  - [ ] Make peak style look more like AllTrails
-  - [x] Add elevation to the Mapbox map
-  - [ ] Show which peaks I've hiked and which I haven't
-  - [x] Show all tracks on a map
-  - [ ] Zoom map to Catskills State Park on page load
-  - [ ] Add distance scale to map
-  - [ ] Show photos on the map
-  - [ ] Fix the position of Lone
-  - [ ] Show notes for each hike
-  - [ ] Organize hikes by type
-  - [ ] Filter hikes by dates (winter, month, etc.)
-  - [ ] Eliminate the scroll bounce
-  - [ ] Convert this to a CRA app

 ## Notes on making GPX tracks